ShawnLess/Personal/_posts/2025-01-27-Fundamental-Math-for-Machine-Learning.md

 ---
 layout: distill
-title: Fundametal Math for Machine Learning
+title: Fundamental Math for Machine Learning
-description: Basic math knowledge and conceptions for machine learning.
+description: A learning notes of the basic math knowledge and conceptions for machine learning.
 tags: Math ML
 giscus_comments: true
 date: 2025-1-27